 PNG also supports a transparent background which we as crafters LOVE!!!
-Let’s think mock up images where you can take your png with a transparent background and overlay it on a shirt or mug.
+Let’s think of mock-up images where you can take your png with a transparent background and overlay it on a shirt or mug.

-The JPEG and PNG are both raster based formats which means that if you try to enlarge them they will be blurry or pixilated.
-These are also known as Basic images and are uploaded as one layer and and can be edited during the uploading process.
+The JPEG and PNG are both raster-based formats which means that if you try to enlarge them they will be blurry or pixilated.
+These are also known as Basic images and are uploaded as one layer and can be edited during the uploading process.

-SVG which stands for a Scalable Vector Graphic which means you can scale this format as big or as small as you want to and it will hold the same quality because it is a vector base format.
-A vector based image will already be in layers and can be enlarged or shrunk down with no loss of quality.
+SVG stands for a Scalable Vector Graphic which means you can scale this format as big or as small as you want to and it will hold the same quality because it is a vector based format.
+A vector-based image will already be in layers and can be enlarged or shrunk down with no loss of quality.
 SVGs are great for graphics.
 WE LOVE LOVE LOVE these files!